gouherdanish/gouherdanish.github.io/_posts/2024-08-14-properties-of-entropy.md

 tags: ["Information Theory"]
 ---

 Entropy has several desirable properties.
-Below I present some of these along with mathematical proofs.
+Some of these properties are presented below along with their mathematical proofs.

 ---
 ### Entropy is always non-negative